 Oklahoma Spelling Bee

-Registration for the 2017 Oklahoma spelling bee is just around the corner.
+Registration for the 2020 Oklahoma spelling bee is open.
 The information on this page will help you with questions about registering for and participating in the spelling bee.

-- CENTRAL OKLAHOMA STATE BEE: The Central Oklahoma bee will take place on March 4, 2017 on the OU campus in Norman, Oklahoma.
-Registration will begin at noon and the bee will begin at 1.00pm.
+- CENTRAL OKLAHOMA STATE BEE: The Central Oklahoma Bee will take place on February 29, 2020 at Children’s Hospital at OU, Oklahoma City, Oklahoma.
+Registration will begin at noon and the bee will begin at 1:00pm.

 - What region will we compete in?